CDCgov/ngsqi-spores/README.md

 Sample2, assets/data/B21256.fastq.gz
 ```

-Each row represents a long read fastq file.
+Each row represents a long-read fastq file.

-You will need to also prepare a samplesheet for reference genomes and variant annotations of interest to be used in simulation.
+You will also need to prepare a samplesheet for reference genomes and variant annotations of interest to be used in simulation.

 `reference_samplesheet.csv`:
 ```csv